 It can also record electric and bass guitars via speakers.
 Blue Microphones Baby Bottle can also be used to record the sound of complex musical instruments, like the sax and flutes.

 This Bottle mic is not what some would call a specialist microphone.
-The microphone’s versatility makes it an excellent choice for smaller studios or homes where multiple uses are essential.
+For smaller studios or residences that need numerous functions, the microphone is ideal.
 Blue is quite right in saying that vocalists love singing into this mic.

 Pros And Cons